MFR6340/theenglishextension.org/young-world-2/unit-3: A World of Color.md

 ### Do a Puzzle
 You can still get some culture and have fun while remaining in your living room.
 There's really no better way to become familiar with a work of fine art than to do a puzzle.
-Wentworth puzzles have options from Van Gogh, Renoir, Seurat, and many other
+Wentworth makes puzzles from paintings by Van Gogh, Renoir, Seurat, and many other famous artists.
+They also have special pieces, in interesting shapes like paint brushes and boats that match the theme.
+Beware, if you do get one, start with a 250 piece, as they

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTY3Mjk5NTgzOSwtMTY2MjE1ODAzOCwtNj
+eyJoaXN0b3J5IjpbLTg0MDUzMDA3OSwtMTY2MjE1ODAzOCwtNj
 gyNjU1MjMsLTEzMTEwNTMxNjMsNDk2ODE2MjUsLTk5MDAzMTcw
 MCwtNzY3ODE2ODQ5LC02NTczMDY1MzVdfQ==
 -->